Health and disease

 SE risks are driven by biosecurity practices and farm management.
 It is these issues that are the focus of industry and government in responding.

-It is not an easy time for the egg industry.
-The impact on the farms where SE has been detected has been devastating, with many unable to recover from the loss of their flock and being unable to sell eggs into the marketplace.
+The impact on the farms where SE was detected has been devastating, with many unable to recover from the loss of their flock and being unable to sell eggs into the marketplace.

-More broadly, having withstood a year of drought that doubled the cost of feed grain, egg farmers now face the cost of even higher biosecurity measures.
+More broadly, having withstood years of drought that doubled the cost of feed grain, egg farmers face the cost of even higher biosecurity measures.

 Nonetheless, the egg industry remains committed to managing this new challenge to maintain the confidence of the community in Australian eggs.